panzi/unvpk/VPK.markdown

    any file.
 These areas seem to contain valid files (I've seen WAV, VTX and VCD at a glance).
 Still, Steam does not report any error for this either.

-Also in theory a file could contain inlined data and referenced data at the same time.
+Also in theory a file could be stored inlined data and as referenced data at the same time.
 However, I haven't seen such a directory file in the wild.